top of page

 Despite these recent findings, this drawing still baffles art historians today.
 We don’t know the identity of the commissioner or of the sitter.
 There is still no documentary evidence that speaks of its genesis.
 The only possible allusion to this drawing is a brief notation in a 1525 post-mortem inventory, which mentions a ‘meza nuda’ (‘semi-nude’) portrait amongst various copies of Leonardo’s works.

 What we do know is that this preparatory drawing certainly influenced many other paintings.
-This oil on canvas painted version of the drawing is currently housed in the Villa Farnesina in Rome (it will be on display from July 6th – October 2nd 2020).
-It is exhibited in a small hall known as the Chigi Room that was once the studio of the very wealthy banker Agostino Chigi.
-While on temporary exhibit, it is labelled as The Naked Gioconda.
+This oil on canvas painted version of the drawing was on view at the Villa Farnesina in Rome from July 6th – October 2nd 2020.
+It was exhibited in a small hall known as the Chigi Room that was once the studio of the very wealthy banker Agostino Chigi.
+While on temporary exhibit, it was labelled as The Naked Gioconda.

 Will this drawing always remain a mystery?
 Or will we one day uncover its secrets?